Timeless Jewish Learning for the 21st Century

 Beit midrash: Beit midrash literally means “house of study,” but it also signifies a philosophy of learning: students working together, with direct access to texts, in a space of intimacy, trust, and openness.
 At Prozdor, the beit midrash is the heart of the program—a space filled with the sounds of small groups of students engaged in animated, self-motivated Torah learning, under the guidance of caring and inspiring teachers.
 Drawing on students’ interests and passions, teachers develop study units that allow students to encounter a variety of topics and methods.
 Instead of homework or tests, students share their knowledge with each other, developing both as students and as teachers.

 Study units fall into four categories, each involving distinct methods for approaching ideas, texts, and conversations:

 - In-Depth Hebrew Bible Study (e.g., feminism in Ruth and Esther; the outsiders in the Book of Genesis)

 - Historical Perspectives (e.g., Jewish migrations, New York in Jewish history)

 - Getting to Know the Talmud (e.g., Bava Metzia: the ethics of lost and found; Sanhedrin: a just death?)

 - Themes in Jewish Thought (e.g., chosenness; science and spirituality)

 Hebrew: We offer classes for all levels and backgrounds in spoken Modern Hebrew, taught by native Israeli teachers and other experienced educators.

-Community time: Each day of Prozdor begins with half an hour of candid conversation that brings all students and faculty together, building the culture of the school.
-Topics might include current events, Jewish identity, experiences of anti-semitism, how to love your neighbor, and other matters relevant to our whole community.
+Community time: Each day of Prozdor begins with half an hour of activities and candid conversation that brings all students and faculty together, building the culture of the school.
+Topics might include current events, Jewish identity, experiences of antisemitism, skills for the synagogue, and other matters relevant to our whole community.